IaMuhammad/todo_project/README.md

 # todo_project
-This is my todo project.
-This project include register, login pages and CRUD operations from database;
+Hello, this is my first project in Django.
+In this repository, CRUD operations on the database are performed.
+You can register on this site and create your own personal **diary.
+That is, you enter what you want to do and you can mark it as done.